ithinksw/philo/README.markdown

 3. include 'philo.urls' somewhere in your urls.py file.
 4. Optionally add a root node to your current Site.

 Philo should be ready to go!
+All that's left is to [learn more](http://philo.readthedocs.org) and [contribute](http://philo.readthedocs.org/en/latest/contribute.html).